-While there are plenty of websites and software dedicated to benchmark testing, most require you to spend money that’s better spent on actual video games.
+While there are plenty of websites and software dedicated to benchmarking, most require you to spend money that’s best saved for actual video games.

-By the end, you should have more than enough games to choose from but we still encourage you to check back in the future as we continue to add new games!
+By the end, you should have more than enough games to pick from!

 Table of ContentsShow

-If you’re looking to benchmark your PC but don’t want to shell out any cash, then the following free games should do you just fine.
+If you’re looking to benchmark your PC but don’t want to shell out any cash, then the best free games with benchmark tools should do you just fine.

-We should point out that some games will require you to install the full game before accessing benchmarking options via a launcher or in-game menu.
+Keep in mind, some games will require you to install the full game before accessing benchmarking options via a launcher or menu.

 Star Control Origins | 2019 | RPG |